 - a stem cell transplant.
 Also called a bone marrow transplant, this is the only known cure for beta thalassemia.
 Your child first receives chemotherapy to wipe out the diseased blood cells, and then receives healthy stem cells from a healthy matched donor (ideally a sibling) or umbilical cord blood to rebuild the blood system.
 At MSK Kids, we have experience offering cutting-edge stem cell transplants for patients with beta thalassemia, and we’ve completed them with excellent results.
 If your child has beta thalassemia, your care team will connect you with a transplant doctor right away so you can learn the risks and benefits of transplantation and see if it is a treatment option for your child.

-MSK Kids cares for children with two other rare inherited red blood cell disorders:
+MSK Kids cares for children with two other rare hemoglobinopathies:

 - Congenital sideroblastic anemia